Stein variational gradient descent on infinite-dimensional space and applications to statistical inverse problems: Introduction

 \begin{enumerate} \item[(1)] We investigate the Bayesian formula in infinite-dimensional spaces.
 The rigorous definition of the SVGD on separable Hilbert spaces is provided, the Stein operator is defined and the corresponding optimization problem on some Hilbert spaces is considered, and the finite-dimensional problem is proved to converge to the infinite-dimensional counterpart;

-\item[(2)] By introducing function-valued reproducing kernel Hilbert space (RKHS) and operator-valued kernel, we improve the iSVGD with precondition information (e.g., Hessian information operator), which can accelerate the iSVGD algorithm significantly.
+\item[(2)] By introducing vector-valued reproducing kernel Hilbert space (RKHS) and operator-valued kernel, we improve the iSVGD with precondition information (e.g., Hessian information operator), which can accelerate the iSVGD algorithm significantly.
 This is the first work on such an iSVGD algorithm with precondition information;

 \item[(3)] Explicit numerical strategies are designed by using the finite-element approach.
-Through theoretical analysis and numerical examples, we demonstrate that the regularity parameter $s$ should belong to the interval $(0,0.5)$ and be close to $0.5$.
-Taking $s=0$ leads to the algorithms similar to those in the finite-dimensional case.
+Through theoretical analysis and numerical examples, we demonstrate that the regularity parameter $s$ introduced in the abstract theory (see Assumptions \ref{assumPhi} and \ref{assKernel} in Section \ref{ConstructSVGDSection_const}) should belong to the interval $(0,0.5)$ and be close to $0.5$.
 The scalability of the algorithm depends only on the scalability of the forward and adjoint PDE solvers.
 Hence, the algorithm is applicable to solve large-scale inverse problems of PDEs. \end{enumerate}

 The paper is organized as follows.
 The SVGD in finite-dimensional spaces is introduced in Section 2.
 Section 3 is devoted to the construction of the iSVGD.
 The basic concepts of operator-valued kernels and Hilbert scales are briefly reviewed; the Stein operator is defined on separable Hilbert spaces; it is shown that the infinite-dimensional version is indeed equivalent to the finite-dimensional version in some limit sense; Based on the Stein operator and the theory of reproducing kernel Hilbert space (RKHS), the update direction of the iSVGD is derived; In addition, the change of variables is studied and the iSVGD is constructed with preconditioning operators; a preliminary theoretical study is given for the corresponding continuous equations.
 In Section 4, the algorithm is applied to solve an inverse problem governed by the steady state Darcy flow equation.
 The paper is concluded with some general remarks and directions for future work in Section 5.